gggeek/db-3v4l/README.md

 - check if they are all running: `./bin/stack.sh ps`
 - check if they all bootstrapped correctly: `./bin/stack.sh logs`
-- check if a specific container bootstrapped correctly, eg: `./bin/stack.sh logs postgresql_9_4`
+- check if a specific container bootstrapped correctly, eg: `./bin/stack.sh logs worker`
 - check the processes running in one container, eg: `docker exec -ti db3v4l_postgresql_9_4 ps aux`

 *NB*: if the `stack.sh` command fails, you can use `docker` and `docker-compose` commands for troubleshooting.